AnuchitO/docker-qadev/demo.md

 npm run test:integration
 ```

-## Docker Bashboard
+## Docker Desktop
-Demo Docker bashboard
+Demo Docker Desktop
-1. Go to Docker bashboard : Images
+1. Go to Docker Desktop : Images
 1. Go to Terminal `docker pull anuchito/docker-qadev`
-1. Go to Docker bashboard : run it  ==> click on it to see the log
+1. Go to Docker Desktop : run it  ==> click on it to see the log
-1. Go to Docker bashboard : stop it
+1. Go to Docker Desktop : stop it
-1. Go to Docker bashboard : exec  ==> npm run test, npm run test:integration
+1. Go to Docker Desktop : exec  ==> npm run test, npm run test:integration

 ## Docker in Terminal
 Demo in Terminal